lio8n8/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: Is template created for custom user stories
+about: This template is created for custom user stories
 title: ''
 labels: ''
 assignees: ''